 It’s not based upon proximity–this functionality only unlocks in the My Disney Experience app once you physically tap into the park’s tap/turnstiles.

-What else is there to do at Disney’s Hollywood Studios that early–is anything else open?
+What else is there to do at Disney’s Hollywood Studios at park opening?

 Can we leave the park once joining the virtual queue?

 Yes.
-You could walk over to Epcot or even go back to your resort and take a nap.
+You could go back to your resort and take a nap, eat lunch, etc.